cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 Unfortunately, helpers are not widely covered by the Rails community.
 In general, good view layer architecture is touched upon very little by standard Rails documentation, with much of the spotlight going to the back-end heavy-lifting (controllers, models, migrations, routes).
 That's great and all, but can the front-end get a little love?
 Helpers you'll find documented out there on the internet are simply a mess of functions slung together.

-Once we started seriously working on architecting our half-assed Bootstrap Rails one-method helpers into full-fledged models, we realized what an amazing exercise in Ruby, Rails, and Object Oriented Programming it was.
-And fun as hell to boot!
+Once we started seriously working on architecting our Bootstrap Rails one-method helpers into full-fledged models, we realized what an amazing exercise in Ruby, Rails, and Object Oriented Programming it was!

 ## Who we are